 Recent works have also considered the use of model-based approaches to solve the search problem by producing a model of the SUT capable of generating constrained input.
 For instance, Martin-Lopez \cite{Martin-Lopez2020} resorts to three different methods for testing web APIs: (i) search-based methods, (ii) mutating API JSON input and output, and (iii) computing metamorphic testing.
-These methods naturally preserve the quality of the initial data, since they don’t tend to diverge from the initial input.
-The author's goal is to be able to have artificial intelligence "bots" capable of learning the workings of the SUT and generating constrained test input.
-Walkinshaw et al. in \cite{Walkinshaw2017} propose a method that combines Learning-based Testing (LBT) and Query By Committee (QBC).
+The goal of the authors is to not diverge from the initial input data, preserving its quality by using artificial intelligence and generative algorithms to produce constrained test input.
+Walkinshaw et al. \cite{Walkinshaw2017} propose a method that combines Learning-based Testing (LBT) and Query By Committee (QBC).
 QBC is used in this context to circumvent LBT’s dependence between model inference algorithm and the test-generation algorithm.
 This mechanism allows LBT to select inputs based on the combined uncertainty of the models, inferring a behavioural model of the SUT and selecting the test that it is least certain about.

-Additionally, Kim et al. \cite{Kim2018} reinterpreted this search problem as a reinforcement learning one.
+\theadfont{} Additionally, Kim et al. \cite{Kim2018} reinterpreted this search problem as a reinforcement learning one.
 Despite achieving 100\% branch coverage during testing, for unforeseen arbitrary functions it only achieved 60.06\% branch coverage.
 Moreover, the algorithm only considers numeric input which depending on the SUT may render this approach unpractical for software testing.
 These approaches are as good as the amount of knowledge one has of the SUT, but as modern software and digital systems grow in size and complexity, so do the domain constraints and the number of branches that should be included in the configurations.